openclimatefix/nwp-consumer/README.md

 [MetOffice](https://gridded-data-ui.cda.api.metoffice.gov.uk) and from [CEDA](https://catalogue.ceda.ac.uk).
 Its modular
 nature enables straightforward extension to alternate future sources.

-## :warning: This is still a work in progress!
+### :warning: This is still a work in progress!

 Still TODO:
 - Complete the test suite for S3
-- Create the use-cases and business logic for the live service
+- Create the conversion script for NWP
-- Complete the entrypoint for the service

 ## Running the service